OlegBoulanov/UselessExtras.Bot/README.md

 # UselessExtras.Bot
 Minimalistic study of Telegram bots and .Net Core, using Mac OS and Visual Studio Code

+The only item not under source control:
+~/.telegram/uselessextras file, containing Telegram bot token, which shouldn't be public, right?
+Make your own for debugging.

 Opening, building and debugging in Visual Studio Code:
 - open project folder and proceed!